L. Sarhan has a B.A. in English and creative writing. She is currently working on an M.A. in English and creative writing.

 hyphenated words - son-in-law, great-grandmother, jack-o’-lantern

-Adjectival nouns are nouns that function as adjective.
-A noun that is placed in front of another noun to help modify the noun make the modifying noun an adjective.
+Adjectival nouns are nouns that function as adjectives.
+A noun that is placed in front of another noun to help modify the noun makes the modifying noun an adjective.
 Typically you would use an article in front of the word, such as a, an, or the.

 The young boys played outside all day.
 [The word young is used as an adjective]